Abwasserrohr/MINIGAMES.SK/MINIGAMES.SK/docs/functions.md

 ## Points
-Points are used to determine the points of a player.
+Points are used to determine the progress of a player.
 You are able to create custom points for every game, points are always non-persistent and get deleted once a game ends.

 #### mgSetCurrentGamePoints(game:text,player:player,pointsname:text,points:number)
 This function allows you to set the points for a specific game and points name of a player to a value.
 If the points don't exist yet, they will be created automatically by this.